michael-j-potts/TIS_final_project/FinalSubmission/readme.md

 *The Pvector of each article is returned, and sorted to discover the 5 highest and 5 lower pageranked articles.*

 ## Detailed instructions for reviewers to set up anr run code, including possible errors or blockers
 To run the program, execute the file run.exe, then follow the prompts.
+First begin by making each .sh file executable:

+`chmod u+x partialrun.sh`
+`chmod u+x fullrun.sh`

 To run the program with the pregathered repository: